All You Need To Know About Dress Shoes

 From crepe soles to wingtip brogues, learn how to talk the talk with MR PORTER’s patented shoe-pedia

 Avoid brown in town (and after 6.00pm).
 British construction beats Italian.
 Never do business with a man in loafers.
 These are some of the shoddy truisms our grandfathers taught us as callow lads.
 We also remember the intoxicating confusion of entering a proper bootmakers for the first time.
 The experience was not that different to being hungry and in need of a stiff drink in a foreign land.
 Staring at the array of bench-made shoes as a well-meaning salesman prattled on was as disconcerting as that Scandinavian misadventure when we thought we ordered a steak and received cold mackerel.
 Based on the theory that an educated consumer is the best customer, we’ve created this shoe-pedia so that you can shop our Edward Green, George Cleverley, John Lobb, Cheaney, Berluti and other shoes knowing the rules, history and definitions that have existed since the factories of Northampton, England first kicked into action hundreds of years ago.
-Although contemporary trends have relaxed the traditions somewhat, here are the key footwear facts and tips that any well-shod man should know.
+Although contemporary trends have relaxed the traditions somewhat, there are key footwear facts and tips that any well-shod man should know.
 Whether you want to avoid a red card for donning bluchers with black tie, or are in the market for amassing a comprehensive shoe collection, consult our shoe encyclopaedia, below.

-Formal lace-up shoes can be split into two sorts: Derbies and Oxfords.
-Both include a vamp – the front of the shoe attached to the quarters (the upper section that covers the sides and back), a low heel and often a Goodyear welt construction.
+Formal lace-up shoes can be split into two sorts: Derby shoes and Oxfords.
+Both include a vamp – the front of the shoe attached to the quarters (the upper section that covers the sides and back), a low heel and often a Goodyear-welt construction.
 With Oxfords, the “facing” (where the eyelets are located) is sewn under the vamp.
 A closed lace gives a sleeker appearance, so a decent pair of black plain-toe Oxfords is your go-to dress shoe (buy them in patent leather for extra sophistication.
 See: Mr Fred Astaire).
 Go with a cap toe and you’ll be at home in any boardroom.
 Originating in Scotland, Oxfords are sometimes called “Balmorals” after Balmoral Castle.

 Derbies have open laces (the facing is open at the bottom), giving a more robust and versatile feel – the trusty Land Rover to the elegant Audi A8 Oxford.
 They come in colours ranging from cognac and oxblood to other reds and browns (and we like to wear brown in town à la Mr Jarvis Cocker) and can be teamed with a suit, jeans or chinos.
 If you’re a little more traditional, adhere to their rustic roots and stick to trousers and a sports jacket.
 Sometimes called bluchers (especially in the US by New England preppies who grew up wearing a particular LL Bean model), there are subtle differences between the two, but this is best explained over a pint.